 Programming languages

-Many modern programming languages use Unicode as a basis for processing text.
-A newer development is the option to use Unicode characters to name variables and functions.
-This is possible in, for example, ECMAScript/JavaScript.
-The following example shows how Unicode characters are used in code:
+Many modern programming languages use Unicode as the basis for text processing.
+A recent development is the ability to use Unicode characters for naming variables and functions.
+This is possible in ECMAScript/JavaScript, as illustrated in the following code:

 // …